kaiser-chris/gate-mod/README.md

  - In the Tech Tree UI some of the new technologies are selectable for non-magic countries even though they are not researchable.
  - Since we can't add new war goals, 'Demand Magic Knowledge' is a Diplomatic Action instead of a war goal.
+ - New Combat Unit Types are always set as default because they are defined in a new file that is loaded after all base game Combat Unit Types.
+This is necessary since we do not want to overwrite the base game Combat Unit Types to keep compatibility with future game updates.

 # Future